ilayna/Single-GPU-passthrough-amd-nvidia/README.md

 # Single-GPU-passthrough-amd-nvidia

-# BETA BRANCH

-## if you are having troubles please see the 'manual' branch
+## if you are having troubles please see the '[manual](https://github.com/wabulu/Single-GPU-passthrough-amd-nvidia/tree/3d8666e66d009493a3f5b574bdba15954ed86af5)' branch

 ### My single gpu passthrough guide, it is fully automatic, and it is as simple as it gets